P2-718na/gameboy-emulator/README.md

 ## Running
 ### Standalone emulator
-The standalone emulator should be called with exactly one parameter: the ROM file to be loaded
+The standalone emulator should be called with exactly one parameter: the path to the ROM file to be loaded
 ```bash
 ./emulator rom-name.gb
 ```